The Complete Guide to Video Loss on Security Cameras (with Fixing Solutions)

 Solution: Check camera settings to ensure IR is enabled and test IR LEDs in low-light environments.

 Cause: Mismatched signal types and compatibility issues between cameras and recording devices can lead to video loss and can make cameras black.
-Causes include resolution mismatches and using cameras from different brands.
+These issues can arise from resolution mismatches or using equipment from different brands that are not designed to work seamlessly together.

-Solution: Consult support teams, verify compatibility, and ensure uniformity in equipment.
+Solution: Consult support teams, verify compatibility between devices, and ensure uniformity in equipment.

 Cause: Cable or wire-related issues, such as twisted or bent cables, can impact surveillance camera functionality.
 Hardwired cameras are particularly susceptible to video loss due to wiring problems.